tassia/UNIX-W25-Lab8/I-true-and-false.md

 6. `.bashrc` is the file that runs before you open the terminal and it has no file extension.
 7. `git` is a programming language.
 8. To restart the Linux system, you can use the command `reboot` or `shutdown -r now`, both of which only work as root.
 9. `.` is used to mark hidden files and folders.
 For example `.bashrc`.
 10. KDE Plasma is a Linux distribution that provides a similar user experience to Windows.
+11. User configuration is stored in the file ~/.gitconfig
+12. A new branch is a full copy of the repository
+13. By default, every process has a nice value of 0.